Five budget-friendly ideas for family days out

 The 17-acre Valley Gardens in Harrogate has a great play park with swings, climbing frames and a zipline.

-There is a paddling pool in the middle, perfect to cool off in on a hot day.
+There is a paddling pool in the middle, perfect to cool off in on a hot day (filled in the summer months).
 You can try crazy golf, pitch and putt and tennis or zoom around at the skate park.

 DSC9246 1 Custom